amberzhd/ZK-RidgeToolkit/README.md

 ## Running
 1. Install dependencies or use the bundled `PKG` stub to keep the vacuum sealed.
-2. Run `python scripts/plan_session.py` to produce a session brief.
+2. Run `python scripts/plan_session.py` to append a fresh entry to the journal (`docs/notes.md`).
-3. Use the session brief to write the next feature or documentation piece.
+3. Read the last couple of entries with `python scripts/review_journal.py -n 5` before drafting the next bite-sized change.
+4. Let the journal remind you why every commit stays human-feeling, even if the code is a sketch.

+## Journal module
+- `src/nebulatransit/journal.py` keeps the log file tidy, exposes `SessionJournal`, and lets tests simulate writing without touching the real notes.
+- The journaling layer now shares the same brief logic as the engine so the file stays consistent, and the review script can reprint a few entries for quick context.

 ## Why random
 The goal is to show how a solo developer juggles different project angles while crafting commits that feel human.
 Every commit is a tiny, tangible step forward.